Atlantic Spaceport Complex: Taiga rocket

 Taiga is a 6-metre tall suborbital rocket created by NordSpace planned to launch from the Atlantic Spaceport Complex.
 While the Taiga rocket will not head into orbit per se, it is ultimately designed to pass the Kármán line which is considered the defining line between Earth and space, but will fly partially fuelled to an approximate 10 kilometre altitude for its first flight.
 The suborbital test flight is expected to last approximately 60 seconds, according to the company's CEO Rahul Goel.
 The rocket is powered by its 3D-printed Hadfield Mk III engine, uses kerosene and liquid oxygen, and took about a year of development to design and manufacture in Canada.

 The spaceport's first mission, named "Getting Screeched In" will feature the company's Taiga rocket.
 "Getting Screeched In" is a tradition in Newfoundland of initiating visitors to the island's culture by inviting them to have a shot of rum, kiss a cod, and recite local slang.

 Launch attempts

-Taiga's first launch was scheduled to happen between Monday 25 August 2025 and Friday August 29 2025, but Friday was the only available launch day due to unfavourable weather caused by Hurricane Erin.
+Taiga's first launch was scheduled to happen between Monday 25 August 2025 and Friday August 29 2025.
+However, Friday was the only available launch day due to unfavourable weather caused by Hurricane Erin.